Africa Safari Trips and Packages

 An African Safari with Austin Adventures is no passive ordeal — merely glimpsing wildlife from afar — but an authentic immersion into the breathtaking landscape and lifestyle of the “Big Five.”
 We like to say that Africa wrote the book on adventure travel.
 And we’re proud to announce we’ve read it.

 Perhaps you seek it all in Africa Safari — 360-degree views from Table Mountain in Cape Town, superb wines in Stellenbosch, and Big Five sightings on the Sabi Sabi Private Reserve, all with Austin Adventures’ guaranteed fine dining and luxury accommodations.
 Take a look at our South African adventure.

 Maybe the phrase, “well off the tourist path,” makes your heart pump with excitement.
 Consider a desert dune safari in Namibia, hiking, paddling, and safari expedition sure to impress.
-(Did you know Dan Austin’s dog, Katie, is named after one of his dear friends from Namibia?)
+(Did you know Dan Austin’s dog, Ketji, is named after one of his dear friends from Namibia?)

 Even if you elect to venture into the African bush, we can still guarantee total comfort in our Bush Rover Suite, a Land Rover that converts into a surprisingly elegant home for the night in the preeminent land of safaris.